 The new regulations will apply in aircraft in flight over Britain.

-Closely related to this topic are the Management of Health and Safety of Work (MHSW) Regulations.
-We explain these in this article.
+Closely related to this topic are the Management of Health and Safety at Work (MHSW) Regulations.